Indatus/assembler/README.md

 ssh:
   keys:
     - 00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00
+userData: config/provision.sh # optional
 ```
+`userData` key provides a path to a [DigitalOcean cloud config](http://cloudinit.readthedocs.org/en/latest/topics/examples.html)
+script.
+This will be executed during your droplet's creation and can be used for provisioning.
 ## Running

 You can provision a server on digital ocean using the 'provision' command as below: